 To change an avatar’s appearance, simply log into the program and click on your child's avatar at the top.
 You will be able to select a variety of items in the change room.
 You have lots of free items to choose from as well as extra accessories you can buy from the Shop.
 To pay for these you will need golden eggs, which you earn by completing lessons, books and puzzles.
 You'll need to visit the Shop and buy these items before you go to the change room.

 What do I need to supply?

 All you need to supply is a desktop computer or tablet device, and the ability to set your child up on it at least two times per week.
 The program works best on a broadband connection.

 How old should my child be to use Reading Eggspress?

 Reading Eggspress is aimed at children aged between 7-13 years.

 How far does Reading Eggspress go?

-Reading Eggspress currently meets the needs of students up to Grade 6.
+Reading Eggspress currently meets the needs of students up to year 6.